mokuda2/senioryearreflection/_posts/2024-04-04-A-Spark-of-Fire.md

 “Oh.
 Yum.”

-Jonah taught me about the exposure triangle, and we took some pictures of plants.
-The LSB was mostly lit by the sun, so 6pm was a bit late since it was completely dark by that time.
-But we took some pictures of the animals they had exhibited throughout the building.
+Jonah taught me about the exposure triangle, and we took some pictures of plants and the life-size animals.

 “Look at you!
 You’re a pro!”
 Jonah complimented me as he patted my shoulder.